naim94a/vix/CONTRIBUTING.md

 If you would like to contribute a big change, please consult with the project's owner first.

+Pull Requests should be submitted on GitHub: https://github.com/naim94a/vix/pulls.

 ### CRs
-If you have seen parts of the code you don't agree with, you are welcome to comment on our code :)
+If you have seen parts of the code you don't agree with, you are welcome to comment on our code via GitHub.